Top 4 Questions About Pilot Training & Aviation Careers

 While some commercial pilots start out behind the controls of a military aircraft, many others opt to receive their training by enrolling in certified aviation programs.
 Regardless of whether you want to learn the basics to earn a commercial pilot's license or captain a passenger airliner, the skills you will need begin with a certified pilot training program.
-In general, airline pilots captain planes for airliners that deliver passenger and cargo on a fixed schedule.
-Commercial pilots can generally be found engaged in a variety of aerial activities from charter flights and crop dusting to rescue operations and aerial photography.
+(In general, airline pilots operate aircraft to deliver passenger and cargo on a fixed schedule.
+Commercial pilots can generally be found engaged in a variety of aerial activities from charter flights and crop dusting to rescue operations and aerial photography.)

 According to the Bureau of Labor Statistics (BLS), commercial pilots, at the bare minimum, must have earned their high school diploma, or equivalency, prior to applying for their pilot licensure.
 And any prospective employer might layer in additional requirements.
 For instance, employers looking to hire crop dusters might also require the pilot to demonstrate an understanding of basic agricultural practices.

-If you are looking at earning a rewarding position with one of the regional or national carriers, however, you will most likely be required to have earned a bachelor's degree, along with a commercial license and appropriate certification from the Federal Aviation Administration (FAA).
+If you are looking at earning a rewarding position with one of the regional or national carriers, however, you will most likely be required to have a bachelor's degree along with a commercial pilot license and appropriate certification from the Federal Aviation Administration (FAA).

 3. How can I advance in my career once I earn my pilot licensure?

-With a 2015 median pay of $117,290, according to data supplied by the United States Department of Labor, airline pilot positions are understandably competitive.** However, the time couldn't be better to get flight training thanks to looming shortages of both pilots and mechanics in the coming decades.***
+With a 2018 median pay of $140,340, according to data supplied by the United States Department of Labor, airline pilot positions are understandably competitive.1 However, the time couldn't be better to get flight training thanks to looming shortages of both pilots and mechanics in the coming decades.2